renovatebot/renovate/docs/usage/config-validation.md

 4. Depending on the outcome of the Renovate config validation run, Renovate will add a passing or failing check to the branch.

 5. If there's an open pull request from the _reconfigure_ branch then Renovate will comment in that PR with details in case there are validation errors.
-Each commit will be revalidated the next time Renovate runs on the repository.
+Each commit will be validated again the next time Renovate runs on the repository.